krishu22/skin-lesion-classification/README.md

 The code and original materials in this repository are released under the MIT License.

-The HAM10000 dataset and lesion segmentation masks are subject to their respective original terms and should be obtained from their original sources.
-They are not relicensed under this repository's MIT License.
+The original HAM10000 images and lesion segmentation masks are provided by their respective sources and are not covered by this repository's MIT License.

-The processed metadata provided in this repository is derived from the HAM10000 dataset; please refer to the original dataset terms when using it.
+The custom processed dataset was created by applying the HAM10000 lesion segmentation masks to the corresponding original images and is provided as part of this research work.